 The brain: perhaps the most complex and vital organ in the human body.
-Divided into the forebrain, midbrain and hindbrain, each compartment of this special organ plays a vital role in how you function on a day-to-day basis.
-With over a billion nerves, the brain allows you to think, feel, understand, move, plan, process, act and even breathe.
-Among it’s numerous roles in your body, the brain ensures you the ability to focus on your daily tasks and responsibilities in order to get the job done efficiently and effectively.
+Divided into the forebrain, midbrain, and hindbrain, each compartment of this special organ plays a vital role in how you function on a day-to-day basis.
+With over a billion nerves, the brain allows you to think, feel, understand, move, plan, process, act, and even breathe.
+Among its numerous roles in your body, the brain provides the ability to focus on your daily tasks and responsibilities in order to get the job done efficiently and effectively.
 However, like the rest of the body’s organs, the brain requires proper nutrients to function optimally.

 That’s right!
 You are reading this correctly.
 DARK Chocolate is good for you.
 This sweet treat has antioxidants that decrease inflammation and improves blood flow (to the brain).
 Moreover, dark chocolate contains caffeine which is a natural stimulant that can improve concentration and focus.
 Be careful though!
 Many mass produced chocolates are heavily processed and miss the health benefits you can bank on.
 Instead, opt for minimally-processed dark chocolate with 70% cocoa or more.

 Salmon is high in Omega-3 fatty acids which can improve brain function.
-These fats have been found to improve ADHD, dementia, asthma, arthritis and depression.
+These fats have been found to improve ADHD, dementia, asthma, arthritis, and depression.
 Keep in mind: high levels of mercury and toxins have been found in normal wild-caught fish and farm-raised salmon.
 So when you shop at the fish counter at the supermarket, ask for Alaskan Wild-Caught Salmon.
-With a dash of lemon juice, black pepper and a little organic butter, your focused-fish will be ready to serve!
+With a dash of lemon juice, black pepper, and a little organic butter, your focused-fish will be ready to serve!